actionhero/www.actionherojs.com/tutorials/typescript.md

 **The API object**

 what remains on the API object are truly things about your API - actions, tasks, servers, initializers.
 And now these elements are very typesafe. **_You can no longer add and remove things randomly to the API object_**.
-This means that in your project, you should create imports/and exorts directly and share them with your actions and tasks.
+This means that in your project, you should create imports and exports directly and share them with your actions and tasks.

 **Polyfill**